 Reduced Resource Use:

-Precision Agriculture can help farmers reduce their use of resources such as water, fertilizer, and pesticides by targeting treatments only where they are needed, reducing waste and increasing efficiency.
+Precision Agriculture can help farmers reduce their use of water, fertilizer, and pesticides by targeting treatments only where needed, reducing waste, and increasing efficiency.

 Improved Environmental Sustainability: